 - Any grass fed/pasture-raised natural animal product – beef, butter, ghee

-- Why is this the case?
-The fat content changes depending on animal’s diet
+- The fat content changes depending on animal’s diet

 - Olive oil

 Avoid These High Omega-6 foods:

 - Vegetable oils – canola, soybean, cottonseed, sunflower

 Fresh Idea: Fat is healthy, so include more from good sources as there are many health benefits.